Contractor Management

 2. Upwork

-Upwork is one of the largest freelance marketplaces in the world, making it the most popular starting point for businesses looking to hire contractors online across virtually every category.
-With over 12 million registered freelancers across 180 countries, the platform covers everything from software engineering and design to finance, legal, and marketing.
-Built-in time tracking, milestone payments, and a dispute resolution system give both sides solid protection.
+Upwork is one of the largest freelance marketplaces in the world, making it the most popular starting point for businesses hiring contractors online across virtually every category.
+The platform covers everything from software engineering and design to finance, legal, and marketing.
+Built-in time tracking, milestone payments, and dispute resolution give both sides solid protection.
 For companies hiring at scale, the Enterprise tier includes dedicated account support and custom workflows.

 Best for: Companies looking for the widest talent pool with strong platform protections.

-Pricing: Service fee of 5 to 20% on contractor earnings.
-Clients pay a 3% payment processing fee.
+Pricing: Service fee on contractor earnings, plus a small client payment processing fee.
 Enterprise plans have custom pricing.

 3. Toptal

-Toptal accepts only the top 3% of applicants through a rigorous five-stage screening process that includes technical assessments, live problem-solving sessions, and a paid trial project.
+Toptal accepts only a small percentage of applicants through a rigorous screening process that includes technical assessments, live problem-solving, and a paid trial project.
 The platform specializes in software engineers, product managers, designers, and finance consultants.
-Average time to match with a vetted contractor is 48 hours, and there is a no-risk trial period for the first two weeks.
+Time to match with a vetted contractor is fast, and there is a no-risk trial period.

 Best for: Startups and enterprises needing pre-vetted senior talent for critical projects.